Small Triangulations of $4$-Manifolds: Introducing the $4$-Manifold Census: Preliminaries

 Given a triangulation $\tri$ of a $4$-manifold, the vector $f(\tri) = (f_0, f_1, f_2, f_3, f_4)$, where $f_i$ denotes the number of $i$-dimensional faces in $\tri$, is called its {\em face vector}, or {\em $f$-vector} for short.
 Since $\tri$ triangulates a $4$-manifold, it satisfies the following equations

-known as {\em generalised Dehn-Sommerville equations} \cite{dehnSommervilleEqns}.
+known as {\em generalised Dehn--Sommerville equations} \cite{dehnSommervilleEqns}.
 Here, $\chi(\tri)$ denotes the {\em Euler characteristic} of $\tri$, a topological invariant.
 Observe that Equation \eqref{eq:ds1} implies that a triangulation of a closed $4$-manifold must have an even number of pentachora.

 To encode a triangulation, we give each pentachoron a label and an ordering of its five vertices.
 Two triangulations are \emph{(combinatorially) isomorphic} if they are identical up to relabelling of pentachora and/or reordering of the pentachoron vertices.
 We can uniquely identify any isomorphism class of triangulations using an efficiently-computable string called an \emph{isomorphism signature} \cite{burton2011pachner}.
 Every triangulation has a unique isomorphism signature, and two triangulations have the same signature if and only if they are isomorphic.